tli3/TMJOA_Baseline/python/README.md

 ## Prerequisites

-python 3.7.9 with the libraries : numpy pandas sklearn colour seaborn matplotlib statsmodels xgboost lightgbm OR docker 20.10.0 to run the code inside a docker container with python and the librairies installed
+python 3.7.9 with the libraries : numpy pandas sklearn colour seaborn matplotlib statsmodels xgboost lightgbm

 ## What is it?

 TMJOAI is a prediction tool of the health status of a patient for TemporoMandibular Joint Osteoarthitis (TMJ OA).

 It uses decision tree algorithms for machine learning.

 It has 2 features :